JACKCHEN96/DeepLearning-project-CYHA/README.md

 Columbia Deep-Learning course Final Project-"Multi-digit Number Recognition from Street View Imagery Paper Recurrence"

 ## Introduction
+This project aims to review and implement the paper "Multi-digit Number Recognition from Street View Imagery Paper Recurrence" by Ian J. Goodfellow et al. (2014)

 ## Code
-Currently, the directory contains four main files.
+The repository contains several files.

-dataprocess: 1.
-Read the SVHN data (train and test); 2.
-Use the blue bounding box marked on the digits of street number within each individual image, find the bounding box exclosing the full street number sequence; 3.
-Extend the bounding box by 30% and crop the image to the size of the bounding box; 4.
-Resize the image to size of (54,54,3).
+preprocess: 1.
+Load training and testing dataset in the SVHN dataset; 2.
+Find the bounding box exclosing the full street number sequence by using the blue bounding box marked on the digits of street number within each individual image; 3.
+Crop the images by the enlarged box and resize them into (64, 64, 3); 4.
+Randomly crop the images to size of (54,54,3).

-model: Simply build a model with eight convolution layers, two fc layers, six classifiers to predict.
+model: Build a model with eight convolution layers, two fully connected layers, six classifiers to predict.

+train_1: 1.
+Train and tune hyper-parameter with batch size of 16; 2.
+Plot the accuracy over iteration.

-train: 1.
-Train and tune hyper-parameter; 2.
-Plot.
+train_2: 1.
+Train and tune hyper-parameter with batch size of 32; 2.
+Plot the accuracy over iteration.(which contributes to our best result)

 test: 1.
 Use best model to test.

+train_dct, test_dct: Training and testing with JPEG compressed data.

 ## Citation
 - [Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks](https://arxiv.org/pdf/1312.6082.pdf)